Arize-ai/prompt-learning/README.md

 2. **Strong results with 5 loops**: In just 5 loops, we see strong results in prompt learning
 3. **Dramatic Improvement**: Prompt learning drastically outperforms un-optimized cases (near-zero baseline accuracy)
 4. **Cost Efficiency**: Low latency overall.
 Big ruleset size increases do not have big impacts on latency.
+5. **Evals work best in combination** Explanation is clearly the most effective eval feedback on its own.
+But you can see that when using both explanation and rule evals, the test accuracy jumps up significantly.
+This shows that having good evals that you can trust, despite them being weak individually, can work well when they are provided to the optimizer LLM together.

 ## Repository Structure